This resource offers advice to all schools wanting to undertake gardening projects with pupils with Special Educational

-Adapted planting techniques should also be considered such as rolling bulbs down drainpipes or dropping them directly into containers.
+Adapted planting techniques should also be considered such as rolling bulbs or large seeds down drainpipes or dropping them directly into containers.

-Smaller watering cans with open tops can be easier to carry than full sized ones, and can be filled simply by dipping directly into a trug or container filled with water.
+Smaller watering cans with open tops can be easier to carry than full sized ones and can be filled simply by dipping directly into a trug, water butt or container filled with water.

 Writing techniques can be supported by school staff in many ways, such as encouraging pupils to make marks or by writing the plant name in dashed writing for the pupil to trace over.
 For this use larger white plant labels, 15cm by 1.5cm, to provide a greater area for pupils to write on.
 Pencil is best for writing on these labels.

 Planting techniques for seeds, plants and bulbs

-Larger seeds, such as broad beans, peas, are easiest to handle for all pupils.
+Larger seeds, such as broad beans, peas and sunflowers, are easiest to handle for all pupils.
 It can be useful for adult helpers to hold the seeds on their palms, or put one on the lid of a jam jar or similar, so that pupils can then select a single seed or a pinch of small seed at a time.

 Seed sowers can assist with the sowing of small seeds to get a more even spread.
 Sprinkling of small seeds will have differing degrees of success depending on the dexterity of the pupil.

 Seed tapes are available from several seed companies for both vegetables and flowers.
 The biodegradable tape holds evenly spaced seeds and is easy to lay out in a seed drill.
 Although they are slightly more expensive than regular packets of seeds, the even spacing reduces the need for thinning out.
 So there may be an overall cost saving if pupils tend to sow loose seeds in one large clump.